Multirate partially explicit scheme for multiscale flow problems: Introduction

-In this paper, we integrate the multirate approach with multiscale space construction.
+One key of our approach is to integrate the multirate approach with multiscale space construction.
 Due to the high contrast property of the coefficients, the solutions pass through different regions of the porous medium with different speeds in the flow problem.
-Different from the previous approach \cite{cem-splitting}, where the multiscale basis functions are formulated for dominant features and missing information, we propose to design multiscale spaces to handle the fast and slow components of the slow separately.
+Different from the previous approach \cite{cem-splitting}, where the multiscale basis functions are formulated for dominant features (the first space) and complementary information (the second space), we propose to design multiscale spaces in different regions to handle the fast (the first space) and slow (the second space) components of the flow separately.
+We remark that, in the previous approach, the problem can still be solved with the basis in the first space only, and the second space provides additional information to reduce the approximation error.
+However, in our approach, bases from both the first space and the second space are required to solve the problem.
 We use the simplified auxiliary space containing piecewise constant functions as in the NLMC framework.
-We only keep the basis representing the high-diffusive component in the first space and adopt an implicit time discretization scheme.
-The second space consists of bases representing the remaining component, it will take care of the slow flow and the corresponding degrees of freedom are solved explicitly.
+We only keep the basis representing the high-diffusive region in the first space and adopt an implicit time discretization scheme.
+The second space consists of bases representing the remaining region, it will take care of the slow flow and the corresponding degrees of freedom are solved explicitly.
 Next, we introduce a multirate approach where different time step sizes are employed in the partially explicit splitting scheme, such that different parts of the solution are sought with time steps in line with the dynamics.
 We start with a coarse step size for both equations and refine local coarse time blocks based on some error estimators.
 With a finer discretization, the accuracy of the approximation can be improved.
 We analyze the stability of the multirate methods for all four cases when we use coarse or fine time step size alternatively for the implicit and explicit parts of the splitting scheme.
 It shows that the scheme is stable as long as the coarse time step size satisfies some suitable conditions independent of the contrast.
-Moreover, we propose an adaptive algorithm for the implicit-explicit scheme by deriving error estimators based on the residuals.
+Moreover, we propose an adaptive algorithm for the splitting scheme by deriving error estimators based on the residuals.
 The two error estimators corresponding to the two components of the solutions can provide an upper bound of the errors.
 Compared with uniform refinement, an adaptive refining algorithm can enhance the efficiency significantly.
 Several numerical examples are presented to demonstrate the effectiveness of the proposed adaptive method.